September Skies Ink Palette

-Today’s ink is Inkebara Water from the Special Edition collection.
-My sample came from Vanness Pens.
+Today’s ink is De Atramentis Honey from the Fragrance collection.
+You can find this ink for sale at most retailers, my sample came from Vanness Pens.

 The color: